acarrillo3/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+ReactJs is a library thta allow us to use and reuse code such as function components.
+This is great for any app with state that chenges a lot

 - [ ] What does it mean to _think_ in react?

+Its means to break down the steps to build the apps / product.

 - [ ] Describe state.

+state is an object that represents the parts of the app that can change.
+Each component can maintain its own state

 - [ ] Describe props.

+Properties allows for components to be customized when they are created with different parameters.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+They let you use state and other React features without writing a class by using Effect Hook  and then using the useEffect function

 ## Project Set Up